umairmaratab/ai-image-question-answering-docker/README.md

 - Clone the repository.
 - Install the requirements via `pip install -r requirements.txt`
 - Once the requirements successfully gets installed execute this to run the app: `fastapi dev app.py`
-- After that go to `localhost:8000/docs`
+- After that go to `localhost:8000/docs` to test the api or use `Postman` if you want
+- To see the openapi docs go to `localhost:8000/redoc`

 #### Docker setup